Collections

 La Loteria

-La Lotería is a series that reimagines the traditional Mexican game through a deeply personal lens.
+Reimagine the traditional Mexican game through a deeply personal lens.
 Drawing on the original iconography, each painting becomes a reinterpretation, blending cultural symbolism with Laura’s own lived experience.
 Rather than replicating the imagery, Laura uses color, form, and abstraction to explore what these symbols mean across generations and identities.
 The result is a body of work that balances play and power, memory and modernity.

 Family Style

-Family Style is a playful yet intentional series that uses food as a lens for exploring memory, nostalgia, and shared experience.
+A playful yet intentional series that uses food as a lens for exploring memory, nostalgia, and shared experience.
 Named after dishes often found at the table, each painting balances abstraction with structure, layering color, texture, and repetition to echo the rhythm of communal meals and inherited rituals.
 Some works are expressive and gestural, while others are more minimal and geometric, mirroring the variety and contrast found in family gatherings.
 At its heart, the series invites viewers to consider how something as simple as a side dish can hold story, culture, and connection.

 Gradient Horizon